Home›Articles›How To›Property Appreciation

 The most reliable way to establish current market value:

-1. Search for recent sold prices (not listing prices) for similar properties in the same building, society, or locality on platforms like MagicBricks, 99acres, or NoBroker.
-Filter for transactions in the past 3–6 months.
+1. Search for recent sold prices, not listing prices, for similar properties in the same building, society, or locality on platforms like MagicBricks, 99acres, or NoBroker.
+Filter for transactions in the past 3 to 6 months.

-2. Check your state's registration department portal (e.g., IGR Maharashtra, KAVERI Karnataka, IGRS Telangana) for actual registered transaction values.
+2. Check your state's registration department portal (IGR Maharashtra, KAVERI Karnataka, IGRS Telangana, and similar) for actual registered transaction values.

 3. Get a valuation from a RERA-registered property consultant or bank-empanelled valuer.

-For this exercise, use a conservative estimate — it is better to underestimate current value and be pleasantly surprised than to project from an inflated base.
+Use a conservative estimate for this exercise.
+It's better to underestimate current value and be pleasantly surprised than to project from an inflated base.

 Step 2: Find the Annual Appreciation Rate for Your Locality

-The appreciation rate is the most critical input — a 2% difference compounds dramatically over 15 years.
-Do not guess.
+The appreciation rate is the most critical input; a 2% difference compounds dramatically over 15 years.
+Don't guess at it.

 How to find your locality's rate:

 2. Published index method: ANAROCK, JLL, and Knight Frank publish quarterly residential price indices for Indian cities.
-Look for your city's 5-year CAGR.
-Adjust up or down by 1–2% for your specific micro-market vs the city average.
+Look for your city's 5-year CAGR, then adjust up or down by 1 to 2% for your specific micro-market versus the city average.

 3. Rule-of-thumb benchmarks for FY 2026: